News & Trending Money News

 • Chase Sapphire Preferred® Card: This card is one of the most recommended travel cards out there, with a great welcome offer and generous rewards points on various everyday spending categories, as well as perks on a Peloton digital membership or equipment purchase to help you get a jump on your healthier habits.

-• Citi Double Cash® Card: This card earns you 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases; plus, for a limited time, earn 5% total cash back on hotel, car rentals and attractions booked on the Citi Travel℠ portal through 12/31/24.
+• Citi Double Cash® Card: This card earns you 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases; plus, a special travel offer, earn 5% total cash back on hotel, car rentals and attractions booked on the Citi Travel℠ portal through 12/31/25.
 So whether you're spending on a gym membership or healthier food options, you get cash back on every purchase you make.

 Use a cashback shopping app